 With respect to proline, egg whites appear to be an especially good source of proline from amongst the animal foods.
 And we’ve found one important exception to the animal versus plant proline rule – wheat germ.
 This plant-based component has much more proline than would normally be expected from a plant food.

 All of the lean meat, the low-fat dairy products, and the fish would be especially concentrated sources of lysine.
-One plant food category would be an exception to the animal versus plant lysine rule – that category is legumes (and particularly peanuts ONLY FOR BLOOD TYPE A).
-Legumes are significant sources of lysine, unlike most of their plant food counterparts.
+One plant food category would be an exception to the animal versus plant lysine rule – that category is legumes (and particularly lentils ONLY FOR BLOOD TYPE A).
+Legumes ( navy beans for blood type B) and (quinoa) are significant sources of lysine, unlike most of their plant food counterparts.